rancher/rke2-docs/docs/security/certificates.md

 By default, RKE2 generates self-signed CA certificates during startup of the first server node.
 These CA certificates are valid for 10 years from date of issuance, and are not automatically renewed.

-#TODO IS THE BELOW STILL TRUE IN RKE2?
 The authoritative CA certificates and keys are stored within the datastore's bootstrap key, encrypted using the server token as the PBKDF2 passphrase with AES256-GCM and HMAC-SHA1.
 Copies of the CA certificates and keys are extracted to disk during RKE2 server startup.
 Any server may generate leaf certificates for nodes as they join the cluster, and the Kubernetes [Certificates API](https://kubernetes.io/docs/reference/access-authn-authz/certificate-signing-requests/) controllers may issue additional certificates at runtime.